xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-and-ncs500-bvi-interfaces.md

 Note: Output is truncated
 {: .notice--info}

 So as per the explanation above, we could see the replication is happening on all the LCs in the system and all the NPUs on each LC.
-We can see that the programming of the ingress traditional ACLs is happening on the external TCAM for a LC based on J2 and on the internal TCAM for LCs based on J/J+.
+Note that the programming of the ingress traditional ACLs is happening on the external TCAM for a LC based on J2 (same as normal L3 interface) and on the internal TCAM for LCs based on J/J+.
 TCAM resources are used even if the LCs are not part of that particular BVI or BD.

 ### Ingress V6 ACL